rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/DirectoryObjectAttribute.md

   - The ID of the directory object attribute.
 - displayName: System.String
   - The display name of the directory object attribute.
-- subProperty: list of System.Strings
+- subProperty: list of PropertyExtensions
   - The property of the directory object attribute.